 Take A Closer Look at the Influence

 It is unreasonable to believe that Christian conspirators would create a story designed to convince Jewish believers that Jesus was God by inserting pagan mythological elements into the narrative.
 Judaism is a uniquely monotheistic religion, and the God of Judaism provides strict prohibitions against the worship of pagan gods.
 It is unreasonable to think that the New Testament authors would utilize pagan mythology in an attempt to influence adherents of Judaism.
+The more you examine the nature of the gods who were worshiped before Jesus, the more you will notice their dissimilarities and the dishonesty of trying to compare them to the historical Jesus.
+Click To Tweet

 The more you examine the nature of the gods who were worshiped before Jesus, the more you will notice their dissimilarities and the dishonesty of trying to compare them to the historical Jesus.
 Take the time to examine the evidence, you’ll be glad you did.